Filter by Category

 Due to the increasing cost of studio space, our in-person classes will now include a $40 studio space fee to help us offset these costs.

-Learn more about Gina here.
+Learn more about Mêlisa here.

 This class will be fully digital for sharing and reading pages.
 All pages will be shared via a class Google Drive folder, and we will use devices in class to read each other’s pages.
 Please come to class with a device (laptop, tablet, etc) and a charger/power cord for your device.
-If you are unable to bring your own device, please contact ESPA Administration.
+If you are unable to bring your own device, please contact ESPA Administration

-Seeing Between The Lines: Amerikin
+Seeing Between the Lines: Laowang

 with Erin Daley

-Thursday, March 20
+Thursday, November 20

-6:00pm – 7:30pm ET
+from 6:00pm – 7:30pm

 via Zoom